seanthegeek/favicon-generator/README.md

 # favicon-generator

-Modern websites use a variety of different image sizes and formats to be useable on different devices and browsers, I wanted a script that would take my input SVG and generate all of the needed icons, plus a manifest to make my website a [Progressive Web Application (PWA)][PWA].
+Modern websites use a variety of different image sizes and formats to be useable on different devices and browsers.
+I wanted a script that would take my input SVG and generate all of the needed icons, plus a manifest to make my website a [Progressive Web Application (PWA)][PWA].
 So, I turned to ChatGPT, which generated this script after some back-and-forth.

 ```text
 usage: favicon-generator.py [-h] [--icons-dir ICONS_DIR] [--manifest-dir MANIFEST_DIR] [--pwa-theme PWA_THEME] [--pwa-bg PWA_BG]